whyhardt/CourseOptimizingExperimentalDesign/installation_instructions.md

 ```bash
 jupyter notebook
 ```
-- In the *Jupyter* Notebook interface, create a new notebook and select your newly created kernel `oed` from the *Kernel* menu.
+- In the *Jupyter* Notebook interface, create a new notebook or open one of the available ones from `tutorials` and select your newly created kernel `oed` from the *Kernel* menu.

 ## Restarting the environment and Jupyter